 I remember it vividly: my childhood bedroom painted tutti-frutti pink.
 I don't recall why I chose that color.
 Me—a quiet, book-loving girl—next to all of that bold, confident pink.
 I spent a great deal of my time separated from it, sitting inside my walk-in closet, hanging out with a stack of books and a reading lamp.
 I kept company with Ramona Quimby, stories like Roll of Thunder, Hear My Cry.
 I dreamed of becoming a writer.

 I studied literature in college but could never figure out how to manifest my writing dream.
-One after another, things got in the way.
-I got in my way.
+One after another, things got in the way. got in my way.
 I'd almost given up by the time I met John.
 My neighbor in a western mountain town, John was an atmospheric physicist and accomplished poet.
 He suggested we meet to talk about our poetry.
 I still don't know why he thought I had any to my name.
 Yes, I loved writing and reading.
 But poetry?
-It was daunting and unfamiliar terrain.
+It was unfamiliar terrain.

 We set a date to get together.
 I procrastinated writing.
 At last, I sat down at my kitchen table and tried my hand at a poem.
 I felt like a fraud.
 Soon, however, something else took over.
 I felt pulled into poetry's tide.
 I wrote one small poem and then several more.
 In the days that followed, I couldn't get enough.
 It felt like poetry was calling, and I had no choice but to answer.
 It felt a lot like love.